D*Face (Dean Stockton, London, 1978) is one of the most prolific and popular contemporary street artists.

 D*Face: works and techniques

 D*Face’s characters began with the artist’s freehand drawing and then, over time, evolved into stickers, posters, stencils until they became canvases and large murals that decorate the walls of buildings in cities such as London, Paris, Madrid, Miami, Mexico City, Dubai and Tapei.
-HPM’s represent a unique method of working for D*Face, existing somewhere between printed editions and on canvas originals.
+HPM’s represent a unique method of working for the street artist D*Face, existing somewhere between printed editions and on canvas originals.
 Much like a piece on canvas the first part of this process is the application of colour and usually the stage in which the most experimentation tends to occur.
 Often preceding a final canvas, HPMs allow the artist a slightly more liberal approach to working – varying paint strokes, colour ways and techniques give each number within the edition its own distinctive characteristics.
 In many ways they are a deconstruction of the final piece and give an insight into the thought process of the artist.
 Once the colour is applied by hand, the works are then given their final, defining layer via screen-printing, the same as typical edition would be but on a much more limited scale.
 The final outcome mediates the working process of D*Face and the route by which he produces a final canvas.

-D*Face: collaborations and shows
+D*Face: exhibitions and collaborations

 Among the most noteworthy partnerships are the one with Shepard Fairey, esteemed American street artist and friend with whom he has created numerous four-handed works, and the one with Banksy.
-In 2004, D*Face started printing his own graphics on banknotes and circulating them so that his style would become part of the collective imagination.
+D*Face, en 2004, started printing his own graphics on banknotes and circulating them so that his style would become part of the collective imagination.
 This attracted the attention of the Bristol street artist who contacted him for a collaboration; together they produced a limited edition of prints that sold out in no time.
 In 2005, alongside famous street artists such as Banksy, Invader, Ben Eine and Paul Insect, D*Face participated in the fourth edition of Santa’s Ghetto, a touring group show organised by the artists themselves from 2002 to 2007 in December with the aim of challenging the logic of the market and selling their works at affordable prices to the public.